30-year home loan charges just 3.25%

 It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt and how much you still owe if you want to pay off the loan.

-Institution for Savings is based in Newburyport, Massachusetts, and can trace its heritage back to 1820.
-It enjoys an A+ rating from the Better Business Bureau.
+American Interbanc Mortgage is based in Irvine, California, and enjoys an A+ rating from the Better Business Bureau.

 - Have at least a 20% down payment if you are buying a home.

 - Have at least 20% equity in your home if you are refinancing.

 - Occupy the home as your primary residence.